Lykoskia/react-barcode-generator/README.md

 - Might add a check if the reference format matches the model/purpose selection, but since I am not very smart and the specification is written in Klingon, petaQ it.
   - NEW: Actually implemented some basic rules and functionalities described above.
 Going further into detail per specific model might not be wise for my sanity, but if this ever outgrows its purpose as a pet project for practice, I might consider it.
+  - The main problem is that I can't even find what each model is actually used for, and in 99% of cases it's either 00, 01 or 99 anyway, which fit both the field interactions, the input restrictions and the final regex validations.
+Adjusting the regex validation for each individual model would be relatively easy, but implementing input restrictions for each one separately would be quite the headache without even a proper usecase.
+Given that most of those other models are only used when making very specific transactions, I left the options for all of them in the array, but those will probably be some kind of bill which will almost surely contain a barcode.
+Then again, a counterargument is that recently I helped a friend speed up his payment of a provided bill with no barcode (since the amount was arbitrary) which required model 11 (and I can't even find what that model is even used for).
+So, the options are all there, 99,99% of the time the implemented validations will be all that's necessary to ensure everything is correct, but I wanted to be as liberal with edge cases as possible without allowing users to accidentally make a huge mistake.